tonethar/IGME-330-Spring-2023/hw/hw-1.md

 # Homework 1 - Technobabble

-- This "ultimate version" will ES6 modules, Ajax, JSON, mobile friendly
+- This "ultimate version" will have ES6 modules, arrow functions, Ajax and data stored in JSON
+- Details coming soon!